arthurosipyan/JamaScript/README.md

 ## Additional Notes:

-- Image and Attachment imports are no longer being developed
+- Image and Attachment imports are currently unavailable
 - While this was developed for the migration process from Blueprint to Jama, it can create new items as well